SecureScriptX/SecureScriptX/README.md

-# Ryan Stewart -InfoSec Researcher | Threat Intelligence Analyst
+# Ryan Stewart - InfoSec Researcher | Threat Intelligence Analyst

 👋 Hello, I'm Ryan, a Threat Intelligence Analyst and Researcher with a passion for enhancing the digital security scope.